 Cultivating inner work over outer performance

-I’m currently leading the Product Design department at Nelnet, overseeing the design of our enterprise software ecosystem.
+I’m currently leading the Product Design department at Nelnet, overseeing the design of our enterprise software ecosystem and consumer user experience.
 I guide the team in unifying the experience across disparate software systems, while working to build trust, transparency, and process.

 I have transformed company-wide design and product practices to deliver customer value and business impact.
 My contributions have even been coined “Holly Dust” by our CEO and various teams. ✨